mrworf/iceshelf/README.md

 #### prep dir

-The folder to hold the temporary files, this needs to hold around twice the size of the maximum expected data to backed up at any time, so a ram-backed storage (such as tmpfs) is a **VERY BAD IDEA**.
+The folder to hold the temporary files, like the in-transit tar files and related files, so a ram-backed storage (such as tmpfs) is a **VERY BAD IDEA**.
 Especially since AWS Glacier uploads can take "a while".

-But, you know, to prove a rule...

-*default is `/tmp/`*
+*default is `backup/inprogress/`*

 #### data dir

 Where to store local data needed by iceshelf to function.
 Today that's a checksum database, tomorrow, who knows?
 Might be good to back up (yes, you can do that).

-*default is `data/`*
+*default is `backup/metadata/`*

 #### done dir